 Joey Coleman is the self-publisher who runs all aspects of The Public Record.
-His passion for local engagement began as a teenager when he delegated in front of Council in favour of the renovation of his neighbourhood Boys’ and Girls’ Club.
+His passion for local engagement began as a teenager when he spoke in front of Council in favour of the renovation of his neighbourhood Boys’ and Girls’ Club.

 After three years of service in the military, Joey went off to university, where he was active in campus politics and wrote about campus affairs on his blog.